PRESSING PAST PENTECOST: FIFTEEN (EXCERPT OF THE FEASTS OF THE LORD)

 The fullness of God has been available to every believer since the outpouring of the Holy Spirit in the first century.
 The churches have gone through dark and troubled days since then.
 It is time now to turn to the Lord and seek Him with all our heart, soul, mind, and strength until He comes and rains righteousness on us (Hosea 10:12).

 We Christians hope to be like the righteous Jesus when He appears.
 This is a vain hope unless we obey the Spirit now.
-"Every man that hath this hope in him purifieth himself, even as he is pure."
+“And everyone who has this hope [of being like Jesus] in Him purifies himself, just as He is pure.”
 The Lord cannot be much clearer than that.

 On occasion the Lord may wink at the ignorance of the world.
 But God never overlooks one spot or wrinkle in His Church.
 The Lord will present to Himself a glorious Church, “not having spot or wrinkle or any such thing” (Ephesians 5:27).